jlesage/docker-baseimage-gui/README.md

 messages are detected in log or status files.

 The system has two main components:
-  - **Notification definitions**: Describe notification properties (title, message, severity, etc.), the triggering condition (filtering function), and the monitored file(s).
+  - **Notification definitions**: Define how notifications are generated: their title, message, severity, triggering condition (filter function), and the files being monitored.
-  - **Backends (targets)**: When a matching string is found, a notification is sent to one or more backends, which can log to the container, a file, or an external service.
+  - **Notification targets**: Define where notifications are sent once triggered (for example, to stdout, a file, or an external service).

 Two types of files can be monitored:
   - **Log files**: Files with new content appended.